Georeactor/georeactor-blog/posts/sark-8.md

 They are wrong.

 On Twitter, the one mention of Sark was from the author of EmojiMashupBot, who said "terrible nouvelle pour les bretons".
-Sorry Breton, not this time.
+Sorry Bretons/Brittany, not this time.

 <br/>
 <br/>